MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/cloud-update.md

 **Exclude Groups**

 If an admin adds a Microsoft Entra ID group to the exclude groups setting, the devices in this group will be excluded from cloud update.
 The devices are marked under the cloud update status column as *Excluded from Current Channel or Monthly Enterprise Channel* in the inventory (device schema) within 30 mins.
-After this information is reflected in inventory, admins can manage these devices by first setting **ignoreGPO = 0** for these devices before beginning to manage them using management tool of choice.
+After the information is reflected in inventory, admins can manage these devices by first setting **ignoreGPO = 0** for these devices before beginning to manage them using management tool of choice.

 **Exclusion Window**